 \subsection{Elementary modifications of $\cE_1$}

 The main result of the present subsection is motivated by Corollary~\ref{crl:sedestab}.
-Let $\cH_2\subset\cE_2$ be a non zero subsheaf such that $\mu(\cH_2)>\mu(\cE_2)$ (here the slope is as sheaf on $Y_2$, with respect to the restriction of $c_1(\cE)$) and the quotient $\cE_2/\cH_2$ is torsion free.
-By Proposition~\ref{prp:shkabarnya} the quotient $\cE_2/\cH_2$ is actually locally free.
+Let $\cH_2\subset\cE_2$ be a nonzero subsheaf such that $\mu(\cH_2)>\mu(\cE_2)$ (here the slope is as sheaves on $Y_2$, with respect to the restriction of $c_1(\cE)$) and the quotient $\cE_2/\cH_2$ is torsion-free.
+By Proposition~\ref{prp:shkabarnya}, the quotient $\cE_2/\cH_2$ is actually locally free.
 Let

 Let $\cR(\cH_2)'$ be the restriction of $\cR(\cH_2)$ to $\Sigma=(Y_{12})_{\rm{red}}$.
-By the exact sequence in~\eqref{sigsig} we have an exact sequence
+By the exact sequence in~\eqref{sigsig}, we have an exact sequence

 Let $\cG_1(\cH_2)$ be the sheaf on $Y_1$ fitting into the exact sequence